Friday, January 6, 2012

 The explosion in the basement has set the entire building on fire.
 Don, Mike and Raph run from the flames, fighting their way through any Foot Soldiers getting in their way.
 Left with no alternative, they leave Leo behind, escaping into the sewers as the whole building goes up.

 Later, down in the sewer lair, Leo returns from his battle.
 In his arms is the decapitated corpse of Oroku Saki.
 Honor finally being restored, the Turtles believe their mission to be over.
 Leo, however, tells them they have one last thing to do.
 Out on the bay, the Turtles watch as Saki’s corpse is cremated in a funeral pyre; the Shredder’s helmet resting on Leo’s sword, planted in the ground.

 *This story is continued from TMNT (Vol. 1) #20.
-Chronologically-speaking, I would place TMNT (Vol. 1) #45 next in sequence (though there are many Tales of the TMNT issues in-between).
+Chronologically-speaking, I would place TMNT (Vol. 1) #45 next in sequence due to it taking place in New York City.